markziemann/gmea_app/intro.md

 But be patient, because it may take a few minutes to calculate those enrichment results, especially if you are dealing with EPIC arrays and have many gene sets.
+If you see the "fading circle" spinning away in the top-right corner of the screen, it means that the server is busy working for you - avoid clicking anything else until it has completed.
 Once the enrichment table appears, you can then click on the "Enrichment Plot" tab.